Bedrock-OSS/bedrock-wiki-legacy/docs/knowledge/entity_troubleshooting.md

 ## Using Vanilla Resources

 You should also download the vanilla resource and behavior pack.
 You can find these [here](https://www.minecraft.net/en-us/addons/).
 You can compare against the vanilla files if you have any issues.

+## JSON-Schemas

+A very valuable tool for validation entity files is by using a JSON-Schema, which you can learn more about [here](https://wiki.bedrock.dev/docs/knowledge/using_schema.html).